 It’s an interesting time to be bringing out a new edition of a course book in print form, especially as most people will continue online tuition in the foreseeable future, in some cases almost certainly until the end of the year.
 With this in mind, I will giving a talk about ways of using the new edition at the JALT online conference in November.

-Smart Choice is a four-level course aimed at teenagers and young adults and was first published in 2007.
+Smart Choice was originally a four-level course aimed at teenagers and young adults and was first published in 2007.
 It’s being used in many different Asian countries, mainly in Korea, Taiwan, Japan, and also in Latin America – principally in Brazil and Mexico.
 It’s also available in the Middle East and North Africa.

 The story of how a Brit (me) came to write an American English course is a bit convoluted, but the simple reason is that OUP New York asked me to do it and I jumped at the chance.
 It was my tenth or eleventh course book project, my first American English one and my first books for OUP.
 And I’ve never regretted it.

 The formula for the course was devised jointly with my original commissioning editor in New York, whose name is Jeff Krum.
 Jeff is one of the nicest people you could hope to meet, and certainly one of my all-time favourite publishing people (and I’ve been a published ELT author for 40 years!).